 provisions that authorize termination of the contract by Covered Entity if Covered Entity determines that the business associate has violated a material term of the contract.

-To ensure that access to critical EPHI is maintained during an emergency situation, the following emergency access measures must be implemented:
+To ensure that access to critical ePHI is maintained during an emergency situation, the following emergency access measures must be implemented:

-If a system contains EPHI used to provide medical services, and the denial or strict access to that EPHI could inhibit or negatively affect Individual care, the Departmental HIPAA Security Liaison and the Security Officer have implemented procedures to ensure that access to that system is made available to any caregiver in case of an emergency in accordance with state and federal law.
+If a system contains ePHI used to provide medical services, and the denial or strict access to that ePHI could inhibit or negatively affect Individual care, the Departmental HIPAA Security Liaison and the Security Officer have implemented procedures to ensure that access to that system is made available to any caregiver in case of an emergency in accordance with state and federal law.

-This policy applies to all EPHI repositories that affect Individual care.
+This policy applies to all ePHI repositories that affect Individual care.
 Many repositories are not used for Individual care, and do not fall under this policy.

 Administrative Safeguards Contingency Plan Policy